📝 Basic knowledge and formulas · ⏱️ 3 min read

 How often should I update the cheat sheet?

 Absolutely!
-Drinks often have high margins.
-Train your team to recommend house wine, craft beers, or signature cocktails instead of branded drinks with low margins.
+Beverages typically carry excellent margins.
+Train servers to suggest house wines, local craft beers, or signature cocktails instead of name-brand options with thinner profits.

-What if my team finds this annoying to do?
+What if my team finds this sales approach annoying?

-Can I give bonuses for selling certain dishes?
+Should I offer bonuses for selling specific dishes?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.